darkhi-dev/darkhi-dev/README.md

 - 🔭 I am working on a project for an operating system based on Linux (Crow OS)
 - 🌱 I am learning Python
+- 🔒 I love the world of hacking and computer security
 - 👺 I like mangas, computers, ...

 <!--